 Want to get a look under the water?
 We don’t blame you.
 It’s a completely different world under there and the beauty of snorkeling in tropical waters shouldn’t be missed.
 And while you can rent gear from most places you’ll visit on your cruise, we’d actually recommend bringing your own equipment.

 First, paying to rent a mask and snorkel can be expensive — $10 to $15.
 But as well, you are using something that others have used before, which is a little weird given that the mask and snorkel go right on your face and mouth.
-This set is $23 on Amazon and comes in several colors.
+This set is around $23 on Amazon and comes in several colors.

 Phone/Passport Dry Pouch

 Remember what we said about the tropical sun?
 There is no better way to avoid sunburn than to keep the sun off you to begin with.
 Big hats are always in fashion on a cruise because they protect your face, shoulders and neck from getting sunburned.
-This lightweight version won’t break the bank (just $10 on Amazon) and will help keep you cool.
+This lightweight version won’t break the bank (just around $10 on Amazon) and will help keep you cool.
 We highly recommend something not made of heavy cloth and nothing that’s dark, which can leave your head sweltering.

 Everyone knows to bring some sandals if you’re headed to the beach, but if you’re going on a cruise then you should also bring some comfy walking shoes.
 Excursions (or just exploring the port) involves a lot of walking.
 You don’t want your feet to be uncomfortable while you are on vacation.
 Already have a pair of shoes?
 You might want to invest in some insoles to make them like new again.